ralucafritz/Uni-Class-FLP-Year-2/README.md

-# COMPUTER NETWORKING UNIVERSITY LABS
+# FUNDAMENTALS OF PROGRAMMING LANGUAGES UNIVERSITY LABS
 ## Repository contents

-In this repository you can find all homeworks and resources regarding my `Computer networking` class that I attended during my 2nd year of University.
+In this repository you can find all homeworks and resources regarding my `FUNDAMENTALS OF PROGRAMMING LANGUAGES` class that I attended during my 2nd year of University.

 - [x] [Laboratory 1](/L01)
 - [x] [Laboratory 2](/L02)